Performance Metrics for Real Estate Developers: What is Important?

 blog divider up

-How to use these metrics to assess a project’s long-term feasibility and profitability
+How to use these performance metrics to assess a real estate’s long-term feasibility and profitability

 Indeed, the interplay between these metrics is important.
 While ROC and ROE inform you about cost efficiency and the best usage of your money, GDV and IRR shed light on the potential revenue and profit that could be produced.
 Meanwhile, NPV places greater influence on the time value of money, underlining the importance of keeping future cash flows in mind.